Banner Default Image

 In 2022, Opus was selected as the strategic partner for West Midlands Employers (WME) to implement and deliver WMTemps, an innovative regional solution aimed at addressing critical workforce challenges for West Midlands Councils regarding the provision of temporary workers.

-Despite not having previously operated in the region, Opus successfully rolled out the WMTemps service to over 20% of councils in the West Midlands within 18 months and achieved many successes.
+Despite not having previously operated in the region, Opus has successfully rolled out the WMTemps service to over 25% of councils in the West Midlands within 2 years and achieved many successes.

 The Challenge: